rolsen74/rvncd/README.md

 ## Missing:

-Well, there are lots... but server drawing mouse pointer before sending graphics, and screen cycling are two things high on the to-do list.
+Well, there are lots... like screen cycling, more tile encodings are two things high on the to-do list.